Trekking Uganda – 16 years in the making

 After touching down at Entebbe International Airport and clearing customs, we were met by Bosco, our driver and tour leader, and Gerald, our birding guide.

-In total, our party was comprised of seven relatively fit and avid lovers of the bush, eager for an adventure of a lifetime, and the opportunity to spot, see and rub shoulders with some of the rarest wildlife on the planet.
+In total, our party was comprised of seven relatively fit and avid lovers of the bush, eager for a Uganda adventure of a lifetime, and the opportunity to spot some of the rarest wildlife on the planet.

 Uganda is landlocked with more than 15% of the country covered by lakes.
 This leaves relatively little space for its 40 million people.
 As much as 90% of the agriculture is subsistence farming, and driving through the country, you’ll see everyone from children to adults working the land, growing bananas, coffee, tobacco, tea, groundnuts, cassava, more bananas and other staple starches.
 You get the distinct sense that they’re not doing it to make a living – they’re doing it to survive.